 Data and factual information are not protected by copyright (e.g., rainfall or temperature measurements, mortality rates, population numbers, currency values, chemical structures, historical facts and dates, the number of Twitter followers someone has).
-These things exist without being “created” by anyone.
-Additionally, simple visualizations such as line graphs and tables are often not creative enough to be eligible for copyright protection.
+These things exist without having been “created” by anyone.
+Additionally, simple visualizations such as line graphs and tables are often not creative enough to be eligible for copyright protection (note, however, that a more complex visualization such as an infographic likely is protected by copyright, even if the data depicted is not).
 Others may be able to copy and use these types of material without your permission, even if you collected or compiled the data.
-Much of the data deposited in Radar, SFU's research data repository, will fall under this category.
+Much of the data deposited in research data repositories will fall under this category.

 However, some research products are protected by copyright (e.g., collections of text mined from websites or publications, photographs, audiovisual recordings, detailed diagrams and charts).
 Copyright in these materials may belong to you, another member of your research team, or an external third party.

-When you deposit material in Radar, you must be certain that you have the right to upload the material.
-If your material incorporates works created by others, you should have the permission of those other creators to upload it to Radar, unless your use of the work falls under a Copyright Act provision such as fair dealing.
+When you deposit material in a research data repository, you must be certain that you have the right to upload the material.
+If your material incorporates works created by others, you should have the permission of those other creators to upload it to a data repository, unless your use of the work falls under a Copyright Act provision such as fair dealing.

 Contact the SFU Copyright Office at email@example.com with any questions, and visit copyright.sfu.ca for copyright FAQs and information.
-For questions about Radar and research data management in general, contact firstname.lastname@example.org or visit Research Data Management: Home.
+For questions about depositing to data repositories and research data management in general, contact firstname.lastname@example.org or visit Research Data Management home page.

-When you upload content to Radar, you must select one of the following licensing options:
+When you upload content to FRDR, you must select one of the following licensing options:

 Creative Commons is a non-profit organization that has developed a suite of licenses that authors and other creators can apply to their works to permit sharing and distribution.
 Applying a Creative Commons (CC) license to your written, artistic, musical or multimedia work means that you retain ownership of copyright but you permit certain uses of your work without the user needing to contact you for permission each time.
 You also waive your moral rights, to the extent required for users to use your works according to the applied license.
 Please note that users of copyright protected works (including those under CC licenses) have certain rights in Canada’s Copyright Act; these rights will supersede the terms of a CC license where applicable.